Tuesday, 3 January 2017

 Symptoms

-• Shooting or stabbing pain.
+• Shooting or stabbing pain, especially when bending or lifting.

-• Limited flexibility or range of motion.
+• Limited flexibility or a dramatically reduced range of motion in the back.

-• Inability to stand up straight.
+• Inability to stand up straight without severe discomfort.

 ⚠️ RED FLAG SYMPTOMS